Rizzler Sports Logo

 Should my ace pitch in pool play?

-Generally, no — or only in a limited role.
+Generally, no, or only in a limited role.
 Save your ace for the games that matter most.
 Use pool play to get your depth pitchers work.
-More on saving arms for the championship →
+See a full weekend plan in action →

 How do rest days work across tournament games?